isaacdozier/isaacdozier.github.org/_posts/2018-07-15-prime-generating-algorithm.md

 ### Education > Math

-Generates prime numbers for a given ragne.
+Generates prime numbers for a given range.